mb2o/musicbrainz/README.md

 ## Requirements

-This MusicBrainz class is built on top of [ServiceCore](http://github.com/skyzyx/servicecore), and therefore shares it's requirements.
+This class is built on top of [ServiceCore](http://github.com/skyzyx/servicecore), and therefore shares it's requirements.

 ## Setup

 	git clone git://github.com/skyzyx/musicbrainz.git
+	cd musicbrainz
 	git submodule update --init --recursive

 The `--recursive` option was added in a 1.6.x version of Git, so make sure you're running the latest version.